 oiio-dev For developers of the OpenImageIO code itself, or users who are really interested in the OIIO internals.
 This is where we discuss the code (including bug reports).

 oiio-announce For announcements about major OIIO releases or other important news.

 You can sign up for these mail lists on your own using the links above.

 The release branch is very stable and promises to never break back-compatibility with APIs or linkage within that release.
 The master branch is where new development happens; it tends to be very solid code but its APIs may change at any time.

 You can also directly download a zip file of the source code:

 At present, there is not a separate precompiled or binary-only distribution of OpenImageIO (though we hope to eventually have one).
 For now, you'll have to build the code yourself.

 Read access to the main git repository is available for anybody.
 Commit access is restricted to senior developers.
 Though you are of course welcome to "fork" the repository to create your own work area on GitHub.

-Please refer to Checking out and building OpenImageIO for details on how to check out and build OpenImageIO.
+Please refer to Installing OpenImageIO for details on how to check out and build OpenImageIO.

-Please refer to Developing OpenImageIO for various rules and procedures for developing OpenImageIO.
+Please refer to Contributing to OIIO for various rules and procedures for developing OpenImageIO.